Where to Stay in Sydney 2026: Best Neighbourhoods & Accommodation Guide

 Central Station

-Central Station is the main train and regional bus hub of the city, and the primary location for budget accommodation.
+Central Station is Sydney’s main train and regional bus hub and the city’s primary base for budget accommodation.
+If you’re arriving by long-distance train or coach, this is the most practical place to stay.

 Hotels near Central Station